-This survey is collecting data about the UK's live comedy sector to help explain and demonstrate the impact the industry has, and to identify and signal where it needs more support.
-The results will be shared with stakeholders and policy makers to aim to further strengthen live comedy.
+This survey collects data about the UK's live comedy sector to help explain and demonstrate the impact the industry has, and to identify and signal where it needs more support.
+The results are shared with stakeholders and policy makers to aim to further strengthen live comedy.

 This survey is a partnership between the Live Comedy Association, the Centre for Comedy Studies Research (Brunel University London) and British Comedy Guide.
-The research team at Brunel University London will independently compile and analyse the data*, with the final report published at an event on 4th February 2026.
+The research team at Brunel University London have independently compiled and analysed the data*, with the final report published at an event on 4th February 2026.

 To find out more about this study, read the participant information sheet (PDF).